 Find and remove duplicate files

 Over the years I had accumulated numerous duplicate photos.
+This was making file management difficult.
 I found an open source solution that worked well.
+It allowed me to find and remove duplicate files.

 The duplicates impact available drive space plus they have a tendency to bloat any backups you might have such as Carbonite.
 In addition, duplicate content can result in working with the wrong copy of the file.